lyledouglass/DJs-ZtH-Utilities/README.md

 * When a member is giving the the `communityMembeRole`, the bot will welcome them in the `communityMemberGeneralChannelId`.
 * When a guild invite ticket is opened, the bot will post a summary for inviters to easily copy/paste info into WoW
+  * Also notifies approvers if the user does not have a server nickname set
 * When a new Death Jesters application is submitted, the bot will pin the embed, ping the `djsMemberRoleId`, and set a `djsAppLabel` tag on the forum post in `djsAppForumChannelId`
 * When a user start streaming to Twitch, they are given the `Streaming Now` role and special section on the member list
 * Removes embeds from specific channels under the `removeEmbedsFromChannels` list in the config file